dkdkkim/ubnet/README.md

-# Unbiased Learning on Unknown Bias (submitted as Paper ID 9744 in CVPR2022)
+# A Conservative Approach for Unbiased Learning on Unknown Biases (CVPR2022)

 Pytorch implementation of UBNet